burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 8. C99 has the pointer qualifier `restrict`, which is not in the official specification of C++98/03/ and is supported by C++ compilers typically as `__restrict` or `__restrict__` extension universally.

 9. Support of **flexible array type** array.
 In C99, such a concept is defined in (ISO/IEEC 9899 C99, 6.7.2.1).
-Essentially it's the situation when the last element of a structure has an incomplete array type.
+Essentially, it's the situation when the last element of a structure has an incomplete array type.
     ```cpp
     struct s {
       int n;